jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 **Special cases: variations on ordinary sanctions rules**

-### 243 Exclusion of sanction if failure is subject of prosecution under Education Act 1989
+### 243 Exclusion of sanction if failure is subject of prosecution under Education and Training Act 2020
 MSD must not impose a sanction for a person’s failure to comply with the obligation under section 133(1) (which relates to the attendance of a dependent child aged 6 to 15 years at a registered school) if—
-  (a) the failure is the subject of a prosecution against P for an offence under section 24(1) or 29(1) of the Education Act 1989, as the case may be; and
+  (a) the failure is the subject of a prosecution against P for an offence under section 243(1) or 244(1) of the Education and Training Act 2020, as the case may be; and
   (b) the prosecution has not been withdrawn before being finally resolved.

 ### 244 Variation for failure to comply with work-test obligation to accept offer of suitable employment